liady/es6-library-minimal/README.md

-# es6-npm-library
+# es6-library-starter
-A boilerplate for an ES6 library
+A boilerplate for an ES6 NPM library